melezhik/outthentic/README.md

     | Ruby      | hook.rb      |
     +-----------+--------------+

-Reasons why you might need a hooks:
+Reasons why you might need hooks:

 * Execute some *initialization code* before running a scenario
-* Override scenario output
+* Simulate scenario's output
 * Call another stories

-# Override scenario output
+# Simulate scenario output

 Sometimes you want to override story output at hook level.

-This is for example might be useful if you want to test check files.
+This is for example might be useful if you want to _test_ the rules in check files without running real script.

 In QA methodology it's called Mock objects:

     $ nano hook.bash
       set_stdout 'running'
     $ nano story.check
       running

-It's important that if overriding happens story executor never try to run scenario if it present:
+It's important to say that if overriding happens story executor never try to run scenario even if it presents:

     $ nano hook.bash
       set_stdout 'running'
     $ nano story.bash
       sudo service nginx status # this command won't be executed

-You may call `set_stdout` function more then once
+You may call `set_stdout` function more then once:

     $ nano hook.pl
       set_stdout("HELLO WORLD");
       set_stdout("HELLO WORLD2");

-It will "produce" two line of story output:
+It will "produce" two line of a story output:

     HELLO WORLD
     HELLO WORLD2